Lesekater/tap/README.md

 # Lesekaters Homebrew Tap

-Crudely made Homebrew Tap for tools that i need myself.
-I propably wouldn't reccomend using this tap ;D
+Crudely made Homebrew Tap for tools that I need myself.
+I probably wouldn't recommend this tap to others ;D

 ## How do I install these formulae?